kirasys/mq-coder/README.md

 ## mq-coder
-This python script is used to encoding the data to [jbig2 compression standard](https://en.wikipedia.org/wiki/JBIG2).
+This python script is used to encoding the data following [jbig2 compression standard](https://en.wikipedia.org/wiki/JBIG2).